nathanmcnulty/M365-Learning/Groups/GetGroup.md

 ## Azure AD Module

-With this module, you will mostly use filters with the SearchString parameter.
+With this module, you will mostly use filters with the SearchString parameter, but if you need all groups, you'll have to specify -All $true

 Get-AzureADGroup Docs:
 <https://docs.microsoft.com/en-us/powershell/module/azuread/get-azureadgroup?view=azureadps-2.0-preview>